 Which means that your body won’t necessarily recognize them as usable material.

 These altered molecules, when not assimilated effectively into your body, create more work for your liver.
-Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to cardiovascular disease and cancer (among others).
+Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to inflammation, cardiovascular disease and cancer (among others).

 You need 20-30% of your calories from fat.
 If you’re that average person who eats 2000 calories a day, that translates into 44-55 g of fat each day.